Trump plan to slash U.S. troops sparks concern in Germany

 The Wall Street Journal and other media reported on Friday that Trump had ordered the Pentagon to slash the number of US military personnel by 9,500 from the current 34,500 permanently assigned in Germany.

-Such a move would significantly reduce the US commitment to European defense under the NATO umbrella, and appeared to catch Berlin off guard.
+Such a move would significantly reduce the US commitment to European defence under the NATO umbrella, and appeared to catch Berlin off guard.

 'Wake-up call'